worldbank/DECAT_Space2Stats/docs/acceptance/db.md

 ### CLI Usage:

+You can use the CLI tool for data ingestion, which includes validation of the Parquet file against the STAC metadata file to ensure consistency between the data structure and the metadata.

+#### Ingestion Process

+The ingestion process now includes an additional parameter for specifying the STAC metadata file, which ensures that the Parquet file schema matches the metadata.
+This validation step ensures that there are no extra columns in either the Parquet file or the metadata, providing a 1:1 correspondence between them.

 You can use the CLI tool for data ingestion.
 First, ensure you have the required dependencies installed via Poetry:

 ```bash